‘The more you know about the past, the better prepared you are for the future.’Theodore Roosevelt

 Our aim at Park End Primary School is to encourage pupils to develop an appreciation and understanding of the past and recognise that the study of historical events can have meaning and relevance for their lives today.
 Through evaluating a range of sources, our children will be able to explain clearly how these sources give us an insight about how people around the world used to live and how these interpretations may differ.
 Pupils will be taught to make links between these areas of learning, with the aim of developing engaged, motivated and curious learners that can reflect on the past and make meaningful links to the present day.

-“A high quality education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-It should inspire pupil’s curiosity to know more about the past.’
+Our History curriculum has been designed to cover all of the skills, knowledge and understanding as set out in the 2014 National Curriculum.
+The National Curriculum states that ‘a high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
+It should inspire pupils’ curiosity to know more about the past.’

 At Park End primary school pupils have the opportunity to:

 - Investigate ethical issues in history or historical figures who have behaved ethically or unethically in the past.

 - Investigate the impact of significant events and significant people

 - Investigate how history has been selectively interpreted to create stereotypical perceptions and to justify particular views and actions.

 - Investigate individuals who are considered to have taken a moral stand and examine their motivation and legacy.